 The Authority will implement the following actions as part of the RMP to minimize reservoir methylmercury production and bioaccumulation of methylmercury in reservoir fish so that the average methylmercury concentrations in Sites Reservoir fish do not exceed 0.2 mg/kg sport fish objective2.
-Most of these actions are recommended actions for new reservoirs as part of the Statewide Mercury Control Program for Reservoirs (currently under development), as identified in the Draft Staff Report for Scientific Peer Review for the Amendment to the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California, Mercury Reservoir Provisions - Mercury TMDL and Implementation Program for Reservoirs (State Water Resources Control Board 2017).
-The potential effectiveness of these recommended methylmercury reduction actions is supported by current research (State Water Resources Control Board 2017).
+Most of these actions are recommended actions for new reservoirs by the State Water Board and Regional Water Quality Control Boards, as identified in the Draft Staff Report for Scientific Peer Review for the Amendment to the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California, Mercury Reservoir Provisions - Mercury TMDL and Implementation Program for Reservoirs (State Water Resources Control Board 2017).
+The potential effectiveness of these recommended methylmercury reduction actions is supported by current research (State Water Resources Control Board 2017) but may be site-specific.
 Methylmercury reduction actions and fish tissue monitoring will be implemented in coordination with the State Water Board and Central Valley RWQCB, as required.